alphagov/whitehall/docs/legacy_css.md

-# Whitehall Legacy CSS Styleguide
+# Deprecated: Whitehall Legacy CSS Styleguide

 To be read in conjunction with the [GDS Way CSS styleguide](https://gds-way.cloudapps.digital/manuals/programming-languages/css.html)

+## Note

+Please note that this documentation is now deprecated and will be removed with the legacy css files once the migration has been completed.

 ## File structure and scope